-To upload historical sales data, and to keep your sales data synchronized, open your Emarsys account and go to Admin > Data Sources and in the SALES DATA box, click Manage sales data.
-This will take you to the Sales data page.
+To upload sales data into Emarsys, open your account and go to Admin > Data Sources.
+In the SALES DATA box, click Manage sales data.
+This will take you to the Sales Data page.

 - Formatting your sales data file

 - Using the sales data API